Mano (gesture): Usage and context

 In today's Philippine setting, the mano is still used by Filipinos as a sign of respect to their elders.
 It is usually done when the elder is seen for the first time in the day or upon entering a house or gathering.
-There is no age limit for the usage of the mano, but it is usually practiced on those older by two generations or more.
+There is no age limit for the usage of the mano, but it is usually practiced on those older by at least one generation.
+So it applies to parents, aunts, uncles, and grandparents; but not older cousins or siblings.

 By offering your hand to mano, you are allowing yourself to be subservient to the elder to accept their blessing and wisdom.
 It is considered impolite if one does not exercise the custom of pagmamano when entering the home of an elder or after seeing them at a gathering.

 The respect for elders stems from the high value of family in Filipino culture.
-Filipinos are loyal to their family, such that the elderly live in the homes of their children and/or grandchildren to be taken care of, and the nursing home business is almost nonexistent in the Philippines.
+Filipinos are loyal to their family, such that the elderly live in the homes of their children or/and grandchildren to be taken care of, and the nursing home business is almost nonexistent in the Philippines.
 By having the elderly live at home, you are respecting their value in the family.

 Though the mano po gesture is usually practiced on one's parents, grandparents, uncles, and aunts, it is not restricted to one’s relatives.
 Godparents are often greeted this way as well.
-During the Spanish colonial times, Catholic priests were also greeted like this, alongside the European practice of hand-kissing, and this still continues today often after a Catholic Mass, though the latter has fallen out of use.
+During foreign Latin Occupation times, Catholic priests were also greeted like this, alongside the European practice of hand-kissing, and this still continues today often after a Catholic Mass, though the latter has fallen out of use.

 The reason why Filipinos mano elders although they are not necessarily a relative is due to the value of family.
 Filipinos call older non-relatives "grandfather/mother, aunt, uncle, etc." even when they are not actually related in this way.
 By addressing elders in this way, you are acknowledging their age and the respect you need to show them.
-It is considered to be disrespectful to call an elder just by their first name.
+It is considered to be disrespectful to call an elder just by their first name, typical to the rest of Asian societies.
 Filipinos treat friends and acquaintances like family.

 The mano po gesture is usually followed by a response of "God bless you" or "May the Lord have mercy on you" by the elder; the sign of the cross may be made over the recipient.
 The latter response of "May the Lord have mercy on you" is used when the pagmamano is performed with both hands to ask for an elder's pardon and forgiveness.
 With both hands, the younger person takes the elder's hands and lifts them to the forehead to formally ask forgiveness for an offence.
 This may be done while kneeling and weeping and is the highest form of the pagmamano.